Who we are

 David Graham

 I believe “you become what you tolerate,” and through Changing Ideas I work to address the everyday injustices I see.
 My passion is backing individuals and organisations who can make a difference but need resources to try things out, take risks, and achieve impact.
-I also encourage people and charities to act, including through our arts programme, which inspires audiences to “do something”.
+I also encourage people and charities to take action, including through our arts programme, which inspires audiences to “do something”.

-I am based between London and Scotland, where I support work across the UK, focusing on those using law, campaigning, and journalism as tools for change.
+I am based between London and Scotland, where I support work across the UK, focusing particularly on those using law, campaigning, and journalism as tools for change.
 These are people who often find themselves standing up against powerful corporations and institutions without the backing they need.

 In 2024, I was proud to be included on the Big Issue’s top 100 Changemakers list in the UK.